antmicro/topwrap/docs/source/libraries.md

 A single `.core` may contribute any number of modules and interfaces.
 Files without one of these types are ignored by Topwrap.

-The identifier a module or interface is known by comes from the `id:` field of the YAML file itself, not from the `name:` of the `.core` that lists it.
-Keep the two in agreement, or the core will advertise a name that nothing resolves by.
+The identifier a module or interface is known by comes from the `id:` field of its YAML file.
+The `.core` name identifies the owning FuseSoC package and may differ, for example when one package provides several Topwrap modules.
+Generated FuseSoC dependencies use that owning `.core` name.

 ## Referencing a library module